About Me

 Hi, I’m Supriya Crocker, a Certified Music Therapist (MTA) with over 10 years of experience supporting children, youth, and adults through music and the creative arts.
 My work blends creativity, compassion, and evidence-based practice to help people heal, grow, and express themselves.

-Alongside my private practice, I have worked in community organizations, schools, and healthcare settings.
 My studio is located in Victoria, B.C., and I also offer online sessions.

 My Approach

-I believe that at its core, music therapy is about meaningful change.
+I believe that at its core, music therapy is about meaningful connection.
 The relationship I build with each client forms the foundation for growth.
 Within this supportive space, I draw on evidence-based music therapy methods—such as songwriting, improvisation, and creative play and exploration.

 Education & Experience